rigel314/pebbleSystemInfo/README.md

 In the word editor, up and down change the value of the selected nibble, and select will advance.
 Holding select will set the value.
 Clicking back at this point will not save any changes.

-Set Address will present the word editor, but it will change the address.
+Set Address functions the same as the word editor.

+The other menu items will display informative text.

 ![Pebble image of hex dump](https://raw.github.com/rigel314/pebbleSystemInfo/master/src/hexdump.png)

+Please don't blame me if you brick your pebble while playing with this hex editor.
+This is a DANGEROUS tool, not a toy.
+Be careful.